 In your Start menu search bar, type command prompt, right-click the best match, and select Run as administrator.
 (You can also use your keyboard to access the command prompt, press the Windows key + X, then choose Command Prompt (Admin) from the results.)

 Next, type chkdsk /r and press Enter.
 This command will start scanning your system for errors.
 In addition, it will also begin fixing any errors in the drive.

 Once SFC and CHKDSK scans are complete, restart your computer.
 Hopefully, this method will altogether remove your blue screen of death error.

 Another way to completely fix a blue screen of death error is to use system restore.
 System Restore point is a legacy in most Windows operating systems, and this feature allows users to undo any system changes without affecting installed files.
 With system restore, you can return the device when your Windows 10 computer is working correctly.

 Note: For the system restore to be usable, you must have enabled it manually.
 Once System Restore is enabled and configured, you can use a restore point to fix the stop error.

 In Windows 10, there are several ways to access System Restore.
 For example, you can use the Advanced startup, including the boot potion menu or USB installation media.

 Advanced Startup – Access From Boot

-Start your computer as soon as you see the Windows logo on your screen, press and hold the power button.
-This will interrupt the boot sequence.
+Start your computer when you see the Windows logo on your screen.
+Press and hold the power button, which will interrupt the boot sequence.
 Repeat this process two more times.